 No matter which branch you choose, it depends on your career path.
 If you are passionate about the space industry, it is better to choose a course in Aerospace Engineering.
 If you are interested in working in the commercial aircraft industry, it is better to choose Aeronautical Engineering.

-Aerospace Engineering Courses in Canada Requirements for 2022
+Aerospace Engineering Courses Admission Requirements in Canada for International Students

 Before you enroll in Aerospace Engineering Courses in Canada, there are certain Eligibility criteria and Documents needed for both undergraduates and graduates for Visa Processing which are mentioned below: